fereshtehforghani-vector/HintGenerator/README.md

 ## Developer tools (not deployed)

-These run from your laptop and are useful for testing changes before deploying.
+These run from your laptop and are useful for exercising the deployed services end-to-end before/after a change.
+There is no unit-test framework in this repo — these scripts are hand-run integration demos.

 ### `test_frontend.py` — Gradio chat UI against the deployed query-rag

-A local web app (Gradio) that lets you chat with the deployed `query-rag` service end-to-end.
+A local web app (Gradio) that lets you chat with the deployed `query-rag` service end-to-end, including the C++ code box for cpp-track students.
 It pulls a fresh identity token from gcloud on every request, so make sure you're logged in (`gcloud auth login`).
+The gcloud lookup uses `shutil.which("gcloud")`, so it works on macOS, Linux, and Windows (`gcloud.cmd`) without modification.

 To run it, set the deployed URL in your environment and launch: